Right Arrow

 Creating visual management systems

 Visual controls transcend language barriers and fatigue-induced errors.
-Effective systems monitored through video analytics include:
+Effective visual methods monitored through video analytics include:

 • Color-coded setup cards for each product